|

 Though no official Scoville testing has been done, the 7 Pot Bubblegum comes in around 1,000,000 SHUs on the Scoville heat scale.
 This places is squarely in line with the heat of a classic ghost pepper (bhut jolokia).

 With all 7 pot peppers, legend has it that a single pepper can spice up 7 pots of stew.
 This isn’t surprising at all given how potent the heat is from these small peppers!
-If you need more proof, watch Bill Moore taste one here.
+It was one of the hottest peppers we have tried.

 7 Pot Bubblegum Flavor